Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Large-scale Application of the Method: On-street Parking in Lyon, France

-Indeed, we can now make use of the theoretical framework introduced above to get these results without resorting to extensive simulations.
-The parking tension factor $\beta$ is first derived from the conservation equation, Eq.~\ref{eq:phi_conservation}, yielding $\phi$, and then serves as input for the fixed-point equation giving the occupancy field $n_j$, Eq.~\ref{eq:nj_stat_self}.
-This occupancy field, in turn, is used to calculate the average driving time (including parking search) via Eq.~\ref{eq:stime_alpha_real}.
+Indeed, we can now make use of the theoretical \AN{arsenal} introduced above to predict travel times without resorting to extensive simulations. \AN{ Starting with a random initial guess for the occupancy field $n_j$ the parking tension factors $\beta\alp$ are calculated based on the average local occupancies $\phi\alp$rmse and then serve as input for the fixed-point equation giving the occupancy field $n_j$, Eq.~\ref{eq:nj_stat_self}; the process is iterated until convergence. } This occupancy field, in turn, is used to calculate the average driving time (including parking search) via Eq.~\ref{eq:stime_alpha_real}.
 Figure~\ref{fig:searchtimes_Lyon} underscores the quality of these analytical predictions in the regime of low to moderate competition for spots.
 The analytical results also display concordance with the numerical ones if the travel times of cars are inspected separately for every destination, as shown in Fig.~\ref{fig:Lyon_stimes_dest} for an injection rate of 24 cars looking for on-street parking per minute: the root-mean-square relative error on these times is smaller than 3\%, while the root-mean-square absolute error on the occupancy is under 0.04 in that case.
-Given the complexity of the street network, the possibly intricate car trajectories (see Fig.~\ref{fig:cartracks}), and the multiple car categories and attractiveness fields, this agreement is remarkable.
-We should stress that these results were obtained using only the above analytical formulae, and not the output of the simulations; even the parking tension parameter $\beta$ was determined theoretically.
+Given the complexity of the street network, the possibly intricate car trajectories (see Fig.~\ref{fig:cartracks}), and the multiple car categories and attractiveness fields, the level of agreement displayed in Fig.~\ref{fig:Lyon_stimes_dest} is remarkable.
+We should stress that these results were obtained using \emph{only} the above analytical formulae, and not the output of the agent-based simulations; even the parking tension parameters $\beta\alp$ were determined theoretically.

+\AN{ Of course, besides the search times, these calculations also give access to a variety of other indicators.
+For instance, the total parking revenue can readily be obtained by multiplying the parking rate by the average occupancy per spot.
+Using the self-consistent analytical expression (Eq.~\ref{eq:nj_stat_self}) for the occupation number, the parking revenue generated by cars parking on the curb in Lyon in the morning peak hours is estimated at 4,720~Euros per hour (for a global injection rate of 43 cars per minute); this figure is close to the value of 4,666~Euros per hour obtained by direct numerical simulations of the model. }